Supplier Performance Management:

 In other words, are you getting the terms that you have agreed on as part of the contract?
 Is the supplier adhering to the agreed SLA’s?
 Is the supplier meets all the milestones that were mentioned in the contract?

-“So how it should be?”
+“So how supplier performance management should be?”

 I have been in Contract Lifecycle Management (CLM) space for more than 15 years.
 We have always talked about contract authoring, collaboration, and execution as ‘Contract Lifecycle Management'.
 While this 'pre-signature’ phase is important for any contract, the real test of all the contract terms will be when you start transacting with your suppliers based on these contract terms.
 You worked hard to negotiate those contract terms.
 Isn’t it time to start tracking them more effectively?